mrj-blog/mrj-blog.github.io/_posts/blogs/2021-03-01-coding-is-simple.markdown

 {% endhighlight %}

 ### What are the advantages of coding?
-Mastering coding programming is proven to increase your communication, and analofical skills, among other things.
+Mastering coding programming is proven to increase your communication, and analogical skills, among other things.
 The benefits of coding are below:

 * Understand the world around you
 * Problem solving